Build an MCP Server in TypeScript: Connect APIs to Claude Desktop

 npx ts-node src/index.ts

-Step 3: Register Your Server with Claude Desktop
+Step 3: Register Your MCP Server with Claude Desktop

-Each MCP server needs a unique URI.
-For example:
+Each MCP server requires a unique URI, such as:

 tool://greet_user/greet_user

-Step 4: Connecting MCP Server to Claude Desktop
+Step 4: Connecting Your MCP Server to Claude Desktop

 ~/Library/Application Support/Claude/claude_desktop_config.json